By Paul Taylor

 A further modified Hamilton-Norwood scale also exists whereby a stage II vertex version has been added (not shown in the diagram).

-Note: Both these versions are very rare in women and are not shown in the diagram.
+Note: Both these versions are quite rare in women and are not shown in the diagram below.

 A few notes: